yvoawk/CASPER/README.md

   > ⚠️ CASPER supports up to 3 confidence levels for existence conditions (1 = high, 2, 3 = low), and a single level (1) for termination.

-- Repair Mode (Temporal Repair Only)
+- Repair Option (Temporal Repair Only)

   CASPER includes a repair mechanism to handle overlapping event intervals of the same type, selecting the most appropriate segment(s) based on temporal consistency and confidence preferences.